Cheikh Cisse

 Memberships and Credentials

-2015 – present: Member of the American Society of Mechanical Engineer (ASME).
+2015-present: Member of the American Society of Mechanical Engineers (ASME).